miles-no/miles_web_components/README.md

 The project is set up with a Github Action that bundle and upload the web components to the WP Hosting server.

-`/wp-newsite/wp-content/plugins/miles-wp-web-components-plugin/miles-wc-new`

-You will find the web components used in miles in thos storybook: https://miles-no.github.io/miles_web_components/?path=/docs/miles-components--docs
+You will find the web components used in miles in this storybook: https://miles-no.github.io/miles_web_components/?path=/docs/miles-components--docs